basicallydan/danhough.com/busking/2018-02-11-knightsbridge.md

 ### The biggest tips

-The last song I played was Don't Look Back in Anger, which I haven't played since 25th November, because it's bit of a cliche - but I played it as purely as possible - as in, quite like the original.
+The last song I played was Don't Look Back in Anger, which I haven't played since 25th November, because it's a bit of a cliche - but I played it as purely as possible - as in, quite like the original.
 Normally I mix it up a bit, but this was really fun to do.
 Maybe I'll play it more often.

 {% include _figure.html src="/img/busking/2018-02-11-knightsbridge-view.jpg" caption="The view from the pitch" %}